hima12-awny/Tic-Tac-Toc-Java/README.md

 # Tic-Tac-Toc-Java
-Simple Tic-Tac-Toe, i learned it from JetBrains Academy Java for Beginners
+Simple Tic-Tac-Toe, i learned it from JetBrains Academy <br>
+Java for Beginners